Mary Modjeska Simkins

 Perhaps her most significant work occurred in 1950 with the South Carolina federal court case of Briggs v.
 Elliott.
 Working with the Reverend Joseph A. DeLaine, president of the Clarendon County NAACP, she helped write the declaration for the school lawsuit that asked for the equalization of Clarendon County Black and white schools.
 The case was eventually reworked to become one of several individual cases set up to directly challenge the “separate but equal” doctrine in the Supreme Court case of Brown v.
 Board of Education in Topeka 1954.

 Her sometimes controversial activism resulted in attacks on her life and home.
 In the late 1950s, during the McCarthyism era, the FBI and the House Un-American Activities Committee she was accused of subversive activities.
-After the Brown decision was passed down, accusations against her intensified.
+After Brown's decision was passed down, accusations against her intensified.
 In 1957, for the first time in 16 years, Simkins was not nominated as a candidate for secretary by the Nominations Committee of the South Carolina NAACP, probably because of charges that she was a communist.

 Simkins also supported two predominantly Black third-party platforms, the Progressive Democratic Party in 1940 and the United Citizens Party in the 1970s.
 A major figure in South Carolina history, her work spanned more than six decades.
 She received many honors in her lifetime, including the highest commendation from her home state, the Order of Palmetto.
 Mary Modjeska Simkins died in 1992.